cdgreenidge/emergent7-vm/README.md

 5. Clone this repository, and run the setup script: `sudo ./setup_vm.sh`.
 Then run the install script (`sudo ./install_emergent.sh`).
+6. Create a desktop shortcut for emergent.
+For Lubuntu, run this in the terminal: `lxshortcut -o ~/Desktop/emerent` and set it to execute `/usr/local/bin/emergent`.
-6. From VirtualBox, export the VM as an OVA archive.
+7. From VirtualBox, export the VM as an OVA archive.

 ### Support
 You can file an issue on the Github repository, or email Daniel Greenidge.